List of Ikshvaku dynasty kings in Hinduism

 According to Hindu traditions, Shraddhadeva Manu (Sanskrit manuśraddhādeva) is the current Manu and the progenitor of the current manvantara.
 He is considered as the seventh of the fourteen Manus of the current kalpa (aeon).

-Shraddhadeva was the king of the Dravida Kingdom before Pralaya, the great flood.
-Forewarned about the flood by the Matsya Avatar of Lord Vishnu, he saved humanity by building a boat that carried his family and the saptarishi to safety.
+Shraddhadeva Manu was the king of the Dravida kingdom before the Pralaya, the great flood.
+Forewarned about the flood by the Matsya avatar of Vishnu, he saved humanity by building a boat that carried his family and the saptarishi to safety.
 He is the son of Vivasvana and is therefore also known as Vaivasvata Manu, and his dynasty as the Suryavaṃśa.
 He is also called Satyavrata (always truthful).
 Ikshvaku (Sanskrit; ikṣvāku, from Sanskrit ikṣu; Pali: Okkāka), is one of the ten sons of Shraddhadeva Manu, and is credited to be the founder of the Ikshvaku Dynasty.

 Suryavamsha kings

 The genealogy of the Ikshvaku dynasty to Rama is mentioned in the Ramayana in two lists.
 The only difference between the two lists is that, Kukshi is mentioned only in the second list.
 In the first list, Vikukshi is mentioned as the son of Ikshavaku.
-The descendants of Vikukshi are known as Vikauwa.
+The descendants of Vikukshi are known as Vikauva.